 So, would you mind just giving a bit of an overview on who you are and what Tiger Private does, first of all?

 I’m Laura and I head up Tiger Private.
 We’ve been part of the business for about four years now and our provision is working with clients and candidates in domestic family settings and family offices.
 So, we recruit a huge range of positions, both in the UK and internationally.
-That could take in PAs, chiefs of staff, estate managers, house managers, private chefs, chauffeurs, tutors, housekeepers as well, just a huge plethora of candidates that clients may need for their private homes or for their family offices.
+That could take in private PAs, chiefs of staff, estate managers, house managers, private chefs, chauffeurs, tutors, housekeepers as well, just a huge plethora of candidates that clients may need for their private homes or for their family offices.

 My background is actually private houses.
-So, prior to coming and setting up Tiger Private, I was working for about 15 years as a PA and chief of staff.
+So, prior to coming and setting up Tiger Private, I was working for about 15 years as a private PA and chief of staff.
 My team are also from private backgrounds.
 So, we’re quite unusual in the sense that, as recruiters, we have got first hand experience of working with private individuals.
 We understand the environment very well, which I think lends itself quite nicely to both candidates and clients.

 What has Tiger Private’s experience been of the last three to four months since the pandemic began in the UK?

 It’s been really interesting.
 We’ve actually kept very busy, but obviously, we’ve been adapting weekly to what our clients need and also to the candidates.
 I think one of the first observations would be the candidate pool that is available at the moment is probably richer than it’s ever been.
 Understandably, there’s been quite a lot of movement in this market — clients have had to make changes, they’ve had to let candidates go.
-So we are really, really rich in candidates who perhaps have been in previous positions for a good length of time and have got some wonderful longevity on their resumes, who have now found themselves available for the first time in a long time.
+So we are really, really rich in candidates who perhaps have been in previous positions for a good length of time and have got some wonderful longevity on their CVs, who have now found themselves available for the first time in a long time.
 So, I would say that’s definitely been something I’ve really noticed — just the quality of the candidates we’ve been speaking with, registering and who we’re able to access at the moment.

 You mentioned there have been some redundancies.
 Have you found fewer people are hiring or there are fewer jobs available within family offices and domestic households?